mishraak/ionic_firebase_crud_shopping_list_app/README.md

-## Fully Functiononing firebase CRUD application

-This project was built by following Paul Halliday's online course Learn Ionic3 from Scratch.
+## Magic of Ionic + Firebase together!

+Main components Ionic3 & AngularFire2.

-### How to run the project with the Ionic CLI:
+### How to run the project:

-Download the zip file or fork the project and pull to a local directory, run 'npm install' from within the local directory and then run the command ionic lab or ionic serve.
-This will start a local development server.
+Clone the repo.
+CD into it
+Run npm i
+and then ionic lab

-If you open a browser and navigate to localhost:8100/ionic-lab you should find the app running.
+Open a browser and navigate to localhost:8100/ionic.

-Thanks for viewing the app and this readme.

-(this app was built with Ionic3 and Angularfire2)